Bacillus clausii (Enterogermina® / Erceflora)

 1

-PMC12182463 — systematic review and meta-analysis of 11 RCTs plus 3 non-randomized controlled trials in pediatric acute gastroenteritis.
+Evidence review and pooled analysis of 11 clinical trials plus 3 non-randomized controlled trials in pediatric acute gastroenteritis.
 B. clausii vs ORT (with or without zinc): shortened diarrhea duration, reduced stool number, shortened hospital stay.
 Methodologically robust with multiple country populations — among the strongest probiotic evidence bases for pediatric gastroenteritis.

 2